princefishthrower/chrisfrew.in/src/content/blog/magento-2-geo-ip-redirect-using-ipstack/index.md

 ## Software Logic and Process

 So, back to the original task: we want to show the proper store, and automatically as well, based on their location.
 Sticking with our 'Widgy Widgets' example, if we detect the visitor's IP is from Germany, we want to show them the German store view.
-Likewise if we see a US IP, we want to show the US store view.
-Let's say in default cases we show the the US store.
+Likewise, if we see a US IP, we want to show the US store view.
+Let's say in default cases we show the US store.

 We will use the ipstack API, [you can signup for free and get 10000 requests per month here](https://ipstack.com/product).
-***Full disclosure, this website and blog post is NOT sponsored by ipstack in any way!
+***Full disclosure, this website and blog post are NOT sponsored by ipstack in any way!

 So, in summary, there are two key steps:
 1. Retrieve the customer's IP
-2. Use that IP and call an API to get the users location (for our purposes, we only needed country-level resolution, though this pattern of course works for any level of location - i.e. you could have separate store views per city, for example.)
+2. Use that IP and call an API to get the user's location (for our purposes, we only needed country-level resolution, though this pattern of course works for any level of location - i.e. you could have separate store views per city, for example.)

-The location detection and subsequent store setting should take place very early during a customer's visit to your website.
-In fact, since we will be potentially changing the store view of .
-It _must_ occur before any controller fires - subsequent controllers in the pipeline may be using store information, and we want to make sure it is the correct store.
-This led us to put our store switcher logic in a router.
+The location detection and subsequent store setting should take place very early in the processing pipeline during a customer's visit to your website.
+In fact, since we will be potentially changing the store view, it _must_ occur before any controller fires - subsequent controllers in the pipeline may be using store information, and we want to make sure it is the correct store.
+This led us to put our store switching logic in a router.

 Alright, sounds good!
 We can write our router to call the API for every page visit, and always set the store view!